 He is currently a Board Member of Children’s Safe Harbor (the Montgomery County Child Advocacy Center), a member of the county Child Fatality Review Team, and was appointed to the Guardianship Certification Board for the State of Texas by the Texas Supreme Court.
 He is Board Certified in Criminal Law by the Texas Board of Legal Specialization.

-As First Assistant, Phil Grant is responsible for the day to day management of the office including the preparation and presentation of the annual budget.
-He directly supervises the Public Integrity attorneys and support staff.
+As the First Assistant District Attorney of Montgomery County District Attorney’s Office, Phil Grant is responsible for the day to day management of the office including the preparation and presentation of the annual budget.
+He supervises the Civil Litigation, Public Integrity and Child Abuse attorneys and support staff.
 He is a member of the Major Crimes and Police Integrity Response Team.

 Melisa Appleton is the Administrator for the Montgomery County District Attorney’s Office.
 Mrs. Appleton has 13 years experience as an Administrative Assistant/Extradition Coordinator in the Harris County District Attorney’s Office, as well as 10 years experience as a Court Coordinator for the 337th Criminal District Court of Harris County, Texas.
 Mrs. Appleton has a paralegal certificate from Southwestern Paralegal Institute.